Azure-Samples/azure-search-power-skills/Video/VideoIndexer/README.md

 ### Sample Output:

 VIdeo Indexing is an asynchronous process.
-So when the skill runs, the results of the process are not available.
-This results in a skill output with a single property ```videoId``` which is the Id of the video inside Video Indexer.
+When the skill runs the results of the process are not available.
+This skill outputs a single property ```videoId``` which is the Id of the video inside Video Indexer.
-The additional metadta will be delivered into another blob container described in the next section.
+The insights from your video will be placed into another blob container when the Video Indexer has finished.
+This is described in the next section.

 ```json
 {